First steps after a death during the Coronavirus pandemic

 We understand that you may want to visit your loved one before the day of the funeral.
 If you would like to do so, your funeral director can guide you through your particular circumstances and the services we are able to provide.

 We must limit the numbers attending to a maximum of two at any one time to those living in the same household.
-At-risk groups are not allowed to visit.
 Any viewings are for immediate family only and only one viewing will be available.
 It must also be only during normal business hours and by appointment only

 Unfortunately, if your loved one's death was related to Coronavirus, we are unable to allow you to visit the Chapel of Rest in order to prevent further spread of infection.